 On August 2, 1914, a German-Turkish union treaty was signed, according to which the Turkish army was actually surrendered under the leadership of the German military mission, and mobilization was announced in the country.
 Hundreds of thousands of people were divorced from their usual work.
 Within 3 days, all men aged 20 to 45 years were required to appear at mobilization points.
 Over 1 million people have moved to their home posts.
 But at the same time, the Turkish government issued a declaration of neutrality.
 On August 10, German cruisers Goeben and Breslau entered the Dardanelles Strait, escaping the pursuit of the British fleet in the Mediterranean Sea.
 With the advent of these ships, not only the Turkish army, but also the fleet were under the command of the Germans.
 On September 9, the Turkish government announced to all powers that it had decided to abolish the surrender regime (special legal status of foreign citizens).

 However, most members of the Turkish government, including the Grand Vizier, still opposed the war.
-Then Minister of War Enver Pasha, together with the German command (Liman von Sanders), started the war without the consent of the rest of the government, putting the country before a fait accompli.
-On October 29 and 30, 1914, the German-Turkish fleet under the command of the German admiral Wilhelm Souchon fired at Sevastopol, Odessa, Feodosia and Novorossiysk (in Russia this event received the unofficial name "Sevastopol wake-up call").
-On October 30, Emperor Nicholas II ordered the diplomatic mission to be withdrawn from Istanbul, and on November 2, 1914, Russia declared war on Turkey.
-England and France followed on 5 and 6 November.
-Turkey's entry into the war interrupted the maritime connection between Russia and its allies through the Black and Mediterranean Seas.
-Thus, the Caucasus Front between Russia and Turkey arose in Asia.
+Then the Minister of War Enver Pasha, along with the German command (Liman von Sanders), started the war without the consent of the rest of the government, putting the country before a fait accompli.
+29 and 30 in October 1914, the German-Turkish fleet under the command of German admiral Wilhelm Sushona fired at Sevastopol, Odessa, Feodosia and Novorossiysk (in Russia this event received the unofficial name "Sevastopol wake-up").
+On October 30, Emperor Nicholas II ordered a diplomatic mission to be recalled from Istanbul, on November 2 of the year 1914, Russia declared war on Turkey.
+5 and 6 November followed by England and France.
+Turkey’s entry into the war interrupted maritime communications between Russia and its allies through the Black and Mediterranean Seas.
+Thus, in Asia, the Caucasian Front arose between Russia and Turkey.

-In 1914, the Caucasian Army included: Field Directorate (headquarters), Units of army subordination, 1st Caucasian Army Corps (consisting of 2 infantry divisions, 2 artillery brigades, 2 Kuban plastun brigades, 1st Caucasian Cossack Division), 2nd Turkestan Army Corps (consisting of 2 rifle brigades, 2 rifle artillery battalions, 1st Transcaspian Cossack brigade).
-Before the start of hostilities, the Caucasian army was dispersed into two groups in accordance with two main operational directions:
+In 1914, the Caucasian Army consisted of: Field Administration (headquarters), Army subunits, 1-y Caucasian Army Corps (as part of 2-x infantry divisions, 2-x artillery brigades, 2-Kuban Plastun brigades, 1-o Caucasian Cossack Division), 2 th Turkestan Army Corps (as part of 2 rifle brigades, 2 rifle artillery battalion, 1 th Transcaspian Cossack brigade).
+Before the outbreak of hostilities, the Caucasian army was dispersed into two groups in accordance with two main operational areas:

 Kara direction (Kars - Erzerum) - approx. 6 divisions in Olty - Sarıkamıs,